+Based on our examination, which included test checks, except in the inventory module, the Company has used accounting software for maintaining its books of account for the financial year ended March 31, 2024, which has a feature of recording audit trail (edit log) facility and same has beenoperated throughout the year for all relevant transactions recorded in the software:

+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.

-- vi.
-Proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 for maintaining books of account using accounting software which has a feature of recording audit trail (edit log) facility is applicable to the Company with effect from 1st April, 2023, and accordingly, reporting under Rule 11(g) of Companies (Audit and Auditors) Rules, 2014 is not applicable for the financial year ended 31st March, 2023. - 3.
-With respect to the matter to be included in the Auditors' Report under Section 197(16) of the Act: In our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the Act.
+As proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 is applicable from April 1, 2023, reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 on preservation of audit trail as per the statutory requirements for record retention is not applicable for the financial year ended March 31, 2024.

+3. With respect to the matter to be included in the Auditors' Report under Section 197(16) of the Act:

+In our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the Act.

-Chartered Accountants Firm Registration No. 101961W/W-100036
+Chartered Accountants Firm Registration No.101961W/W-100036

+Rajesh Mody Partner Membership No. 047501

+UDIN: 24047501BKJSGR3692

-Himanshu Kishnadwala Partner Membership No.: 37391 UDIN: 23037391BGULWG1882 Place: Mumbai Date: 30th May, 2023
+Place: Mumbai Dated: 21st May, 2024